abtzpro/SocialCloak/README.md

 SocialCloak is still in development, so please use it with caution.
 To ensure SocialCloak only deletes what you like, please take a moment to peruse the full code before usage.

-SocialCloak successfull script run REQUIREMENTS: a Twitter API key, a Twitter API secret, a Twitter access token, a Twitter access secret, a Facebook access token, a Facebook user ID, and knowledge of Facebook Graph usage.
+SocialCloak successfull script run REQUIREMENTS: a Twitter API key, a Twitter API secret, a Twitter access token, a Twitter access secret, a Facebook access token, a Facebook user ID, and knowledge of Facebook Graph API usage.

 Social Cloak is developed by @abtzpro @AdamR @HelloSecurity